01 Jul Emma Elizabeth Soyer, nee Jones.

 When Alexis arrived for his first sitting, he was introduced to another Frenchman, it appeared Simonau had noticed the attraction that Alexis and Emma had for each other and was using the Frenchman as a ‘spoiler’ – it did not work.
 In ‘Memoirs of Soyer’ it is written that on Alexis second meeting with Emma he proposed, I have strong reservations about that statement.
 The only true freedom that a woman had during these days was the fact she was single, as soon as a woman got married she became a chattel of her husband, everything she owned such as money and property would now belong to her husband.
-In Emma’s case that would mean all her past works and future works would belong to Alexis, that any money she earnt would belong to Alexis. (author’s note: before 1857 and The Matrimonial Causes Act to get a divorce, which would allow you to marry again needed an act of parliament.
-Hence why Francesca Cerrito and Alexis married in France.)
+In Emma’s case that would mean all her past works and future works would belong to Alexis, and that any money she earned would belong to Alexis. [author’s note: before 1857 and The Matrimonial Causes Act to get a divorce, which would allow you to marry again needed an act of parliament.
+Hence why Francesca Cerrito and Alexis married in France.]
 Emma was very intelligent and would be aware of this I think she would have taken her time to find out what sort of person Alexis was.
 There was no need to

 Sadly, for Emma and Alexis, their time together was just five years.
 In 1842 Emma died.
 Although her death was recorded in several newspapers, I have not found a death certificate or an entry in any public research facility.
 It is unclear what her death date was.
 According to ‘Memoirs of Soyer’ it was 29th August 1842.
 All the newspapers gave 30th August as her death date, but on Faith the Monument at Kensal Green it claims 1st September 1842.
 Some authors claim that she died of childbirth, again there is no evidence of that.
 Emma was pregnant but we do not know by how many months, according to Francois Volant on Memoirs of Soyer he claims: “A terrible thunder-storm came over London in the evening of the 29th which so alarmed Madame Soyer that she was prematurely confined and died the same day”.
 He also goes on to write “A letter was dispatched to say that she was prematurely confined and that both she and the child were very unwell”. (there is no evidence that a child had been born, there is no death registration for a child, and neither is there a child buried with Emma.
 I sometimes just despair at Volant’s constant attempts of trying to show the reader of

 Memoirs of Soyer that he was a close personal friend of Alexis Soyer).
 I do have some difficulties with these statements.
 Severe thunderstorms only took place in London on 25th August 1842, so at least, she must have been confined to her bed for three/four days.
-The weather in London on 29th August is reported as clear with a moderate wind.
-Volant claims he left England on the 30th to tell Alexis that his wife had died.
+The weather in London on 29th August 1842 is reported as being clear with a moderate wind.
+Volant claims he left England on the 30th of August to tell Alexis that his wife had died.

 Just prior to Emma’s death a group of V.I.P visitors came to the Reform Club.
 They wanted to meet the Great Soyer and see his kitchens.
 Alexis was only too pleased to do so.
-One of these visitors was the Duke of Saxe-Coburg and Gotha, who was the father of Prince Albert, Queen Victoria’s husband.
-Who on seeing Emma’s paintings was so taken with them, asked Alexis if would accompany him to see his younger brother who was King Leopold of Belgium?
+One of these visitors was Duke Ernest of Saxe-Coburg and Gotha, who was the father of Prince Albert, Queen Victoria’s husband.
+Who on seeing Emma’s paintings was so taken with them, he asked Alexis if would accompany him to see his younger brother who was King Leopold of Belgium?
 He claimed King Leopold was a great art collector and would love to see some examples of Emma’s painting.
-Alexis was very hesitant about this, but Emma encouraged him to take the trip, which is why Alexis was not with his wife when she died.
+Alexis was very hesitant about this, but Emma encouraged him to make the trip, which is why Alexis was not with his wife when she died.
 Alexis and Volant arrived back in London on Saturday 3rd September 1842.
-On the Monday 5th September 1842 he brought a grave plot at Kensal Green Cemetery, on 15 November 1842 he brought some more land around Emma’s grave increasing the size to ten foot by 8 foot and finally on Wednesday, 24th April 1844 he brought more land increasing the plot to twelve foot by twelve foot he had done this so the monument he had designed for Emma would fit.
+On the Monday 5th September 1842 he brought a grave plot at Kensal Green Cemetery, on 15th November 1842 he brought some more land around Emma’s grave increasing the size to ten feet by 8 foot and finally on Wednesday, the 24th April 1844 he brought more land increasing the plot to twelve foot by twelve foot he had done this so the monument he had designed for Emma would fit.

-Alexis had asked Pierre Puyenbroeck who was King Leopold’s main sculptor to create a monument that had 12-foot pedestal and an 8-foot statue of Faith and surrounding it was a fence carved by William Gibbs Rogers and
+Alexis had asked Pierre Puyenbroeck who was King Leopold’s main sculptor to create a monument that had a 12-foot pedestal and an 8-foot statue of Faith and surrounding it was a fence carved by William Gibbs Rogers and